 Can I host an outdoor youth sports tournament in Williamson County?

-Yes, under the conditions that an approved safety plan is in place for the entire tournament and all teams, spectators, and staff adhere to local and state orders in relation to crowd size.
+Yes, there are currently no mandated restrictions on group or gathering size for outdoor events.
+However, it is encouraged to have an approved safety plan is in place for the entire tournament and all teams, spectators, and staff must adhere to local requirements for wearing masks and maintaining social distancing when possible.

 Can I have spectators at a youth sports tournament or event in Williamson County?

 In all cases it is encouraged to have an approved safety plan is in place for the entire tournament and all teams, spectators, and staff are highly encouraged to wear masks and maintaining social distancing when possible.

 What is the impact on the tourism industry in Franklin/Williamson County?